-Leaving Newport on January 1959, the ship steamed to Guantanamo Bay to participate in anti-submarine warfare exercises with units of the Chile and Peru Navies.
+Leaving Newport in January 1959, the ship steamed to Guantanamo Bay to participate in anti-submarine warfare exercises with units of the Chile and Peru Navies.
 In August 1961, the Hammerberg left on a South American deployment.
-By November, at the request of the Organization of American States, the ship among other American ones did patrol duty off the Dominican Republic to keep the Communist influence in check.
+By November, at the request of the Organization of American States, the ship, among other American ones, did patrol duty off the Dominican Republic to keep the Communist influence in check.

-Beginning in 1962 and all throughout the rest of its active service, the Hammerberg was consistently engaged in exercises at sea, while sometimes being called upon for other operations.
-For instance, in the year of 1962, when the ship was cooperating on training sessions with the Fleet Sonar School in Key West, it received orders, in November, to do patrol duty off the Florida Coast at the time of the Cuban Missile Crisis.
+Beginning in 1962 and all throughout the rest of its active service, the Hammerberg was consistently engaged in exercises at sea while sometimes being called upon for other operations.
+For instance, in the year 1962, when the ship was cooperating on training sessions with the Fleet Sonar School in Key West, it received orders in November to do patrol duty off the Florida Coast at the time of the Cuban Missile Crisis.

 Asbestos Risks on the USS Hammerberg (DE-1015)

-The substance was used to cover electrical systems and pipes due to its capacity to resist to high temperatures without combustion, therefore, personnel that worked in the engine and boiler rooms were especially at risk of exposure.
-Aside from these spaces, the vessel had a considerable amount of equipment on board that contained asbestos such as valves, pumps, turbines and other apparatus that was related to the propulsion system.
+The substance was used to cover electrical systems and pipes due to its capacity to resist high temperatures without combustion, therefore, personnel who worked in the engine and boiler rooms were especially at risk of exposure.
+Aside from these spaces, the vessel had a considerable amount of equipment on board that contained asbestos, such as valves, pumps, turbines, and other apparatus that was related to the propulsion system.